 The network consists of three 406 MHz orbitography beacons located at high latitudes and the time reference beacon located at Toulouse, France.
-The identification and location of these beacons are given in the Cospas-Sarsat Data Distribution Plan, document C/S A.001.
+The identification and location of these beacons are given on the Cospas-Sarsat website www.cospas-sarsat.org.
 These beacons provide sufficient data to allow any Cospas-Sarsat LEOLUT to achieve the specified orbit determination accuracy.
 If an orbitography beacon fails then data from the time calibration beacon (see C/S A.001) may be used until the beacon which had failed has been returned to service.